tosin1691/Random-Password-Generator/README.md

 ## Description
-Built a random password generator based on selected criteria by the user.
+This is a random password generator based on selected criteria by the user.
+Users will be prompt to choose options for their password (i.e. password length) and the password must contain at least 1 Lowercase, Uppercase, Numeric and Special characters.
+The app was built using HTML, CSS and JavaScript.